SABLE: Secure And Byzantine robust LEarning: Empirical Evaluation

-\textbf{Benchmarking and performance evaluation.} We evaluate the learning performance of \algoname{} compared to its non-private counterpart Robust-DSGD (i.e., Algorithm~\ref{algo_robust_dsgd} with $F = $ CWTM), and its non-robust counterpart HE-DSGD~\footnote{Equivalent to running DSGD in the encrypted domain using homomorphic averaging.}.
-Our objective is to assess the \textit{security} and \textit{robustness} costs of our algorithm in terms of learning compared to Robust-DSGD and HE-DSGD, respectively.
-In other words, we are interested in how much the accuracy of the model drops when upgrading Robust-DSGD with security (by quantizing and encrypting momentums) or when granting robustness to HE-DSGD (by replacing homomorphic averaging with \aggregator{}).
-As benchmark, we also compare our algorithm to DSGD.
-Furthermore, we also run our algorithm when \textit{node subsampling} is enabled and refer to it as \textit{\algoname{}-SUB}.
+\textbf{Benchmarking and performance evaluation.} We evaluate the learning performance of \algoname{} compared to its non-private counterpart Robust-DSGD,\footnote{We execute Robust-DSGD using CWTM as robust aggregator (see Section~\ref{sec_robust_DSGD})} and its non-robust counterpart HE-DSGD.\footnote{Equivalent to running DSGD in the encrypted domain using homomorphic averaging.} Our objective is to assess the \textit{privacy} and \textit{robustness} costs of our algorithm in terms of learning compared to Robust-DSGD and HE-DSGD, respectively.
+In other words, we are interested in how much the accuracy of the model drops when upgrading Robust-DSGD with privacy safeguards (by quantizing and encrypting momentums), and when granting robustness to HE-DSGD.
+To do so, we execute \algoname{} in the optimistic setting where there are no Byzantine nodes in the system (i.e., the algorithm still expects $f$ nodes to be Byzantine, but all nodes behave correctly in the execution).
+We denote this execution by \algoname{}-0 Byzantine (\textit{\algoname{}-0B}), and compare its performance to HE-DSGD.
+As a benchmark, we also implement the standard DSGD algorithm.
+Finally, we run \algoname{} when node subsampling is enabled, and refer to it as \textit{\algoname{}-SUB}.

-\textbf{Byzantine attacks.} In our experiments, the Byzantine nodes execute four state-of-the-art attacks, namely A Little is Enough (ALIE)~\cite{ALIE}, Fall of Empires (FOE)~\cite{FOE}, Labelflipping (LF)~\cite{allen2020byzantine}, and Mimic~\cite{karimireddy2022byzantinerobust}, detailed below.
+\textbf{Byzantine attacks.} In our experiments, the Byzantine nodes execute four state-of-the-art attacks, namely label flipping (LF)~\cite{allen2020byzantine}, mimic~\cite{karimireddy2022byzantinerobust}, a little is enough (ALIE)~\cite{ALIE}, and fall of empires (FOE)~\cite{FOE}, detailed below.
 Let $\overline{v}_t$ be the average of the vectors sent by the honest nodes in step $t$.